Space and Time

 So, if we do not observe Space and Time, what are they?
 I think they are higher-level concepts developed by observing entities and their locations (here versus there) and motions or changes (before and after).
 The following example might prove to be motivational: Let’s say one rolls a ball at the far wall, and then tries to catch up with it.
 One can do this without the concepts of here, there, before, and after, let alone Time and Space.
 In other words, one is simply observing something here moving over to there and getting there (at the wall) before we do, or that we get there after the ball gets there.
 So, as Aristotle first pointed out, the concept of “time” is based on “before” and “after” while space is derived from “here” and “there.”
 In other words, “here”, “there”, “before” and “after” are all *lower concepts in the hierarchy than is the concept of “time” and “space.”* That means that one must form those concepts before one can form the concepts of “space” and “time.”

 The concept of “space” integrates the similarities of here versus there (a certain distance from you observed, like a meter), while “time” integrates a certain state of being before or after an event used as a standard (like a clock).
-Actually, at first one only has here and there and not a specified distance and only before and after (without a specified unit of time); because that is what we observe.
+Actually, at first one only has here and there and not a specified distance and only before and after (without a specified unit of motion); because that is what we observe.
 We do not observe even duration (one second, or one minute, or one hour) or one unit of distance (one meter or one foot, or one mile, or one kilometer) until someone conceptualizes those and makes measuring sticks and measuring clocks.
 And what these tools measure is not space and time, but rather specific relationships between that which is being measured (motion or place), but not space or time per se.
 These are developed from more basic concepts such as here and there and before and after.

 So, I totally disagree with Kant, who presented the idea that Space and Time were fundamentals, but rather we observe with our senses that which exists (entities) that are here or there, and moving before or after some other comparative motion or change.
 We can use a clock to measure how long it takes for the ball to get to the wall (say ten clicks of the second hand) or how far away something is from us (say three meters) which gives rise to the concept of duration / measured time; or distance / measured by comparison to a yard stick.
 But a clock does not measure time, and a meter stick does not measure distance – not until a man compares the distances and the motions to something else within the purview of his observations using either a clock or a meter stick to measure those motions or changes or distances.